-As an illustration of reasoning in LS^2 , we prove the following theorem that establishes the correctness property J{CR} (Section 4.1.1) for the extended challenge response protocol.
+As an illustration of reasoning in $LS^2$ , we prove the following theorem that establishes the correctness property $J{CR}$ (Section 4.1.1) for the extended challenge response protocol.

 Theorem 2 (Correctness).
-For Γ{CR} and J{CR} defined in Section 4.1.1, $\Gamma{CR} \vdash J{CR}$ using the axioms and rules of LS^2 .
+For $\Gamma{CR}$ and $J{CR}$ defined in Section 4.1.1, $\Gamma{CR} \vdash J{CR}$ using the axioms and rules of $LS^2$ .

-Proof (Outline).
-A full proof of the theorem is available in Appendix B. A brief outline is as follows.
-Since the client's program executes completely, there must be time points t_L and t_W , $t_L < t_W$ at which the actions lock m.pk and write m.pk, K_S executed (axiom (Act) and rule (Seq)).
-Further, at a later point t_V , the action verify r, k must have executed, where k was read from location m.pk.
-Since in the interim the client's thread neither released the lock on location m.pk, nor wrote to the location, $k = K_S$.
+Proof(Outline).
+Since the client's program executes completely, there must be time points $t_L$ and $t_W$ , $t_L < t_W$ at which the actions lock m.pk and write m.pk, $K_S$ executed (axiom (Act) and rule (Seq)).
+Further, at a later point $t_V$ , the action verify r,k must have executed, where k was read from location m.pk.
+Since in the interim the client's thread neither released the lock on location m.pk, nor wrote to the location, $k = K_S$ .
 This deduction uses axioms (Lock), (Write), (LockI) and (MemI) and relies heavily on the fact that the client's program maintains an exclusive write-lock on the location m.pk throughout its execution.

-Since the client successfully verified a signature made by the server's public key, and the server's private key is known only to its own threads (assumption $Honest(\hat{K}S, Server(m', K_S^{-1}))$), some thread of the server must have sent the signature in a message or written it to memory (axiom (VER)).
+Since the client successfully verified a signature made by the server's public key, and the server's private key is known only to its own threads (assumption $\mathsf{Honest}(\hat{K}S, Server(m', K_S^{-1}))$ ), some thread of the server must have sent the signature in a message or written it to memory (axiom (VER)).
 By a straightforward analysis of the server's program, we now deduce that in the past the server received the nonce n from the client, and generated the signature.
 By freshness of nonces (axiom (NEW)), both of these must have happened after the nonce was generated.
 This provides an order on the events: first the client generated the nonce n, then the server received it, and finally the server signed it.
 This is essentially what we had to prove.

 The analysis of the server's program in this proof is rather standard (see e.g., [7]).
-The novel part of the proof is the analysis of the lock on the location m.pk and the deduction that (owing to the lock) the value K_S does not change while the client's program executes.
+The novel part of the proof is the analysis of the lock on the location m.pk and the deduction that (owing to the lock) the value $K_S$ does not change while the client's program executes.
 Indeed, this lock is essential.
-In its absence, there is simple a attack on the protocol: an adversary on the client's machine may change the key stored in m.pk before it is read by the client, thus fooling the client into believing that it completed the protocol with $\hat{K_S}$, when it actually did not.
+In its absence, there is simple a attack on the protocol: an adversary on the client's machine may change the key stored in m.pk before it is read by the client, thus fooling the client into believing that it completed the protocol with $\hat{K}S$ , when it actually did not.
 The lock prevents this attack.
 What our formalism allows is precise modeling of such memory protection, and formal proofs that the protection works as expected.